MinhQuanTrinh/Predictive-Analysis-for-BLEVE/README.md

 such as temperature, pressure, gas-to-liquid ratio, and the dimensions of both the tank and the obstacle.
 The full list of input features is as follows:
 • Tank Failure Pressure: internal pressure at the time of BLEVE (in bar)
-• Liquid Ratio: ratio of liquid in the tank (coexistence of liquid and vapour)
+• Liquid Ratio: ratio of liquid in the tank (coexistence of liquid and vapour)\n
-• Tank Width: tank width (in metres)
+• Tank Width: tank width (in metres)\n
 • Tank Length: tank length (in metres)
 • Tank Height: tank height (in metres)
 • Vapour Height: vapour column height inside the tank (in metres)